Skip to content

 I set a goal that looked ordinary — until I met the quiet days.

-No urgency.
-No recognition.
-Just the question: Will I honor my word when no one’s watching?
+Will I honour my word when no one is watching?

 But I kept showing up.

-And when I reached the milestone, it wasn’t joy that hit me.
+And when I reached the milestone, it was not joy that hit me.

 It was a calm knowing — that I could trust myself when it counts.